MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 - The **[virtual network](#virtual-network)** corresponds to your on-premises IP address space.
 - The **[virtual network gateway](#virtual-network-gateway)** corresponds to an on-premises virtual private network (VPN) router.
 This device is sometimes referred to as customer premises equipment (CPE).
 - The **[local network gateway](#local-network-gateway)** corresponds to the Microsoft side of the connection where traffic would flow to from your on-premises VPN router.
-The information provided by Microsoft as part of the [remote network onboarding steps](how-to-create-remote-networks.md#onboard-your-tenant-for-remote-networks) is used here.
 - The **[connection](#create-site-to-site-vpn-connection)** links the two network gateways and contains the settings required to establish and maintain connectivity.
 - The **[virtual machine](#virtual-machine)** corresponds to client devices on your on-premises network.